-- OSO: Develop and begin implementation of a strategy for hot cell funding to minimize the dependence on direct infrastructure funding through refinement of the charge back model(s) and continued efficiencies in hot cell operations.
-(Objective 7.2) - OSO: Effectively plan, execute, and successfully deliver FY 2022 scope for the two SC projects equal to or less than \$50M designated to the Laboratory Director by SC.
+• OSO: Continue to effectively execute and successfully deliver the FY 2023 scope for the two SC projects equal to or less than \$50M designated to the Laboratory Director by SC.
 These are the Craft Resources Support Facility and the Stable Isotope Production Facility.
 (Objective 7.2)